prosky-pmaj/all-in-one-concept/README.md

     - above refers also to test scripts names and test method names, they should be fully describe what is tested; each function call within the method should describes test step
     - here achieved by PageObject or ComopnentInterface design patterns

-* Specific for UserInterface testing
+* Specific for UI testing
   * platform independent
     - possible to run on Windows, Linux, Mac OS X
     - to be tested on Windows and Linux